 Do not eat or chew gum while on the phone.
 The sound carriers beautifully and will not leave a positive impression.

 Keep up your end of the conversation.
 It is fine to let the interviewer do most of the talking but be prepared with some questions of your own.
 Interviewers generally expect senior executives to be intelligent individuals with inquiring minds.
 Do not forget - inquiring minds want to know!
-Prepare several questions concerning responsibilities, the characteristics that will contribute to success in the position, etc. Write them down and keep them by the phone.
+Prepare several questions concerning responsibilities, the characteristics that will contribute to success in the position, etc. Write them down and keep them by phone.

 Go for the close.
 The whole point of the phone interview is to move you forward to the next stage of the search process.
 If the interviewer has not established the next steps by the end of the conversation, it is your turn to take the initiative.
-Tel him or her - how interested are you in the position, how much you could contribute and ask when things might move forward.
+Tell him or her - how interested are you in the position, how much you could contribute and ask when things might move forward.

 Check your voice mail skills.

 Don't be shy - go for it!

-Use the most powerful Country Job Search or Job Search in Country job search engine on the Internet to date!
+Use the most powerful Country Job Search or Job Search in the Country job search engine on the Internet to date!